Frequently Asked Questions

 Why do you have a vetting process?
 What are your standards?

 Basically, we are trying to not make more messes than are already out there in the world of Orisa traditions, we want to be a force for clarity, not confusion.
 While each tradition that studies within the umbrella of this Egbe is unique, there are some basic standards that are common across the board.
 Ordination in Nigeria, Cuban and Brazilian traditions for Orisa are very similar and have rought equivalencies.
 In all 3 places one also finds that there are parallel ceremonial follow ups to progress within, in terms of priesthoods and gaining ritual license to do spiritual work for people.
 We choose to err on the side of caution due to rampant charlatanism and fraud inside the Orisa community.
 In order for it to feel safe in terms of participation in group Q and A, vetting is required.
 Additionally, we need to check people out so that abusive or unethical individuals do not enter into the learning community.
 No one is obliged to give away their personal information and the Egbe is not obliged to teach everyone that comes to us.

 Do you have any trades or discounts?

-We occasionally do have trade based participation and discounts and currently have a position open for social media work, managing a Youtube and IG account.
-We keep our prices affordable, so we don't offer discounts.
+We occasionally do have trade based participation and discounts for people to retake classes.
+Currently we have a position open for social media work, managing a Youtube and IG account.

 Can my ile take class together?